 Goals of TAMEST include:

-- To establish contacts and foster interchange among scientists, engineers, and health professionals within the State of Texas who have gained recognition through their election to the National Academy of Sciences, the National Academy of Engineering, or the Institute of Medicine (collectively known as The National Academies)
+- To establish contacts and foster interchange among scientists, engineers, and health professionals within the State of Texas who have gained recognition through their election to the IOM, NAE, or NAS (collectively known as The National Academies)

 - To promote excellence in the areas of science, engineering, and medicine, and to enhance recognition of that excellence within and beyond the State of Texas, and